KingdomFirst/RockAssemblies/README.md

 # RockAssemblies

 This is an open-source repository of [Kingdom First Solutions](https://www.kingdomfirstsolutions.com/rock) for all public Rock RMS Assemblies.
 Remember to check our [RockBlocks](https://github.com/KingdomFirst/RockBlocks) repo.
+All code in this repository is targeted for RockRMS v8 and earlier.
+Version 9 support will be added in the future.

 ## Setup